aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

 Market making sportsbooks produce some of the sharpest odds available and are best treated as a reference point for fair pricing.
 On the other hand, retail sportsbooks post many inefficient odds, but they also react quickly by limiting winning players.
 Betting exchanges can offer excellent prices, but only when liquidity is high enough to prevent adverse selection.

 In practice, sportsbooks don't fall neatly into one category.
-For example, FanDuel prices player props very sharply while morket makers may be less reliable in these niche markets.
+For example, FanDuel prices player props very sharply while market makers may be less reliable in these niche markets.
 Understanding which sportsbooks are sharp in which markets allows you to:
 - Identify true pricing discrepancies
 - Avoid mistaking adverse selection for value
 - Choose the right books to anchor your probability estimates.